OndrejMottl/APD_R-Ratepol_workshop/step_by_step_guide.md

 ![](step_by_step_guide_files/figure-html/age_uncertainties_vis_lines-1.png)<!-- -->

-We can visualise the result as range of the values, each line represent one depth in our data
+We can visualise the result as the range of values, each line representing one depth in our data

 ```r